 School improvement initiatives should occur within an innovative 'learning ecosystem' an international expert told delegates to the annual ACER research conference.

-In the final keynote presentation of the conference, Board Director of the London-based not-for-profit, Innovation Unit, Ms Valerie Hannon will argue that the pursuit of school improvement is insufficient to address the challenges facing the world if it is to provide equitable, effective learning systems for all its citizens.
+In the final keynote presentation of the conference, Board Director of the London-based not-for-profit, Innovation Unit, Ms Valerie Hannon said the pursuit of school improvement is insufficient to address the challenges facing the world if it is to provide equitable, effective learning systems for all its citizens.

-“School improvement is not enough.
-It is necessary, but not sufficient,” Ms Hannon said, speaking ahead of the conference.
+'School improvement is not enough.
+It is necessary, but not sufficient,' Ms Hannon said.

 Ms Hannon said a number of factors are forcing a change in the shape of schooling, including:

 Digital technology – the increased volume of knowledge; the ease of access to it; and transformed communication, collaboration and connectivity.
 Economic recession – education budgets across the developed world are contracting, while developing countries have no possibility of the kind of investment in public services historically enjoyed by the developed world.
 Globalisation – communities, economies and education itself are now globally connected.
 Demography – rapid population growth in developing countries is increasing demand for education, while the developed world’s ageing population will require lifelong learning.

 'Conventional education systems are, on current trajectories, unlikely to be capable of the kind of change that is urgently needed,' Ms Hannon said.